PSYCHOTHERAPY for men

 My postgraduate research focused on the problematic use of online pornography and how it relates to male identity, shame, and emotional avoidance (read more about it here).

-What I found – and what I see in practice – is that compulsive patterns, secrecy and shutdown can be the headlines for something deeper, like:
+What I found – and what I see in practice – is that what men bring to therapy is rarely the whole story.
+The surface patterns are usually pointing at something underneath:

 -

-A sense of failure or not being enough
+A deep sense of not being enough – however that shows up

 -